chudro/DataStaxAzureRetailEvent/README.md

     >>Hint: `vi setup.sh` then paste the commands and run `chmod +x setup.sh` and finally `./setup.sh`

-7. Fork this git (which includes deck and instructions) and make it unique to the class (edit IP's, URL's ETC): https://github.com/chudro/DataStaxDay
+7. Fork this git (which includes instructions) and make it unique to the class (edit IP's, URL's ETC): https://github.com/chudro/DataStaxAzureRetailEvent

     >>Note, all nodes now have public IP's so you'll have acces to DevCenter, Spark UI, and Solr UI